iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 ### What will you do in each module?
 #### Design Module
-In the [Design Module](/1_design/1_design.md), you will model the effect of constitutive promoter strength on GFP expression, and use design tools to _in silico_ assemble three GFP constructs using Golden Gate Assembly (GGA).
+In the [Design Module](/1_design/1_design.md), you will model the level of GFP being expressed from a constitutive promoter and use design tools to _in silico_ assemble three GFP constructs using Golden Gate Assembly (GGA).
 _No lab work is needed!_

 #### Build Module